 \end{corollary}

-It is worth-noting that a compact K\"ahler surface $X$ admits a PSC metric if and only if $X$ is obtained from \(\mathbb{P}^2\) or \(\mathbb{P}(E)\) by a finite sequence of blow ups, where \(E\) is a rank 2 holomorphic vector bundle over a compact Riemann surface: For minimal compact K\"ahler surfaces (which are not the blow-up of other K\"ahler surfaces), LeBrun showed that the existence of a \emph{K\"ahler} PSC metric is equivalent to \(X \) is ruled or \(\mathbb{P}^2\) \cite{LeBrun1995}.
-LeBrun also conjectured that this statement is still valid after allowing the blowup.
+It is worth-noting that a compact K\"ahler surface $X$ admits a PSC metric if and only if $X$ is obtained from \(\mathbb{P}^2\) or \(\mathbb{P}(E)\) by a finite sequence of blow ups, where \(E\) is a rank 2 holomorphic vector bundle over a compact Riemann surface: For minimal compact K\"ahler surfaces (which are not the blow-up of other K\"ahler surfaces), Yau \cite{yau1974curvature} showed that the existence of a \emph{K\"ahler} PSC metric is equivalent to \(X \) is ruled or \(\mathbb{P}^2\) (see also \cite{LeBrun1995}).
+LeBrun conjectured that this statement is still valid after allowing the blowup.
 The remaining gap---whether blowing up preserves the \emph{sign} of the scalar curvature was settled recently by Brown, who proved that K\"ahler blow-ups preserve the sign of scalar curvature and completed the classification \cite[Thm~B]{Brown2024}.

 \textbf{Acknowledgment.}~~The majority of this work was conducted while the author was a PhD student at Institut Fourier.
-The author is grateful for the support and resources provided by Institut Fourier during this period.
+The author thanks G. Brown for pointing out some useful suggestions.
 The author also extends his gratitude to his advisor, Professor Gérard Besson, for introducing him to the field of PSC manifolds.